 The Muscle Maintenance Tool Belt

-Passive Stretching - stretching is integrated into almost every session.
+Passive Stretching - Stretching is integrated into almost every session.

 Intra-oral - a gloved hand goes inside the mouth to release the jaw and TMJ.
 The session is upper body focused as I work to open up the shoulders and neck before the jaw.
-This is a wonderful tool for migraines, chronic tension headaches, TMJ disorders and dental trauma
+This is a wonderful Tool for migraines, chronic tension headaches, TMJ disorders and dental trauma.

 Manual Lymph Drainage (MLD) - the lymph system sits at the top of the epidermis so only light pressure is needed to open up the major lymph node areas and gently push the lymph towards those areas. **extra hydration is recommended before this type of work